ZootNaps/website/claude-knowledge/podcast-json-generator.md

 ## Output Requirements

-The final output should be the complete JSON object without truncation of any fields, especially the transcript.
+The final output should be a downloadable artifact.
+It must be a JSON object without truncation of any fields, especially the transcript.
 Format the output as valid JSON that can be saved directly to a file.

 ## Import Instructions

-After providing the final JSON, include this reminder:
+After providing the final JSON artifact, include this reminder:

 ```
 You can now: